sctdvs/fitter-happier-junk/README.md

-# Portfolio
+# Fitter Happier Junk
 ===
-This is a portfolio placeholder using JXNBLK's Fitter Happier Text (find it at http://jxnblk.com/fitter-happier-text/)
+This is a heading placeholder using JXNBLK's Fitter Happier Text (find it at http://jxnblk.com/fitter-happier-text/).